tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 2. Click the **Print** button.
 ```

-I wrote about this in [Why developers will never adopt DITA
+I wrote about this difference in [Why developers will never adopt DITA](https://idratherbewriting.com/2014/09/30/why-developers-will-never-adopt-dita/).
-](https://idratherbewriting.com/2014/09/30/why-developers-will-never-adopt-dita/).
 Granted, the XML example has a lot more semantic information packed into it, which the Markdown version lacks.
 So in theory the two don't have the same content, even though the output is the same.
-However, the end result, if generated out to HTML, will probably look the same.
+However, unless you're taking advantage of the additional semantic information DITA includes, the result is the same.

 Although you can read the XML and get used to it, most people who write in XML use specialized XML editors (like OxygenXML) that make the raw text more readable.
 Simply by working in XML all day, you get used to working with all the tags.